A Comparative Evaluation of Quantification Methods: Algorithms for Quantification

 \subsection{Adjusted Count Adaptations}

-The trivial \emph{Classify and Count (CC)} method just applies an arbitrary classifier $c(X)$ on the test data and counts the number of respective predictions.
+The trivial \emph{Classify and Count (CC)} method just applies an arbitrary classifier $c$ on the test data and counts the number of respective predictions.
 The core idea behind the \emph{Adjusted Count (AC)} approach is to adjust these results post hoc for potential biases.
-This is accomplished by exploiting the assumption that the likelihood $P(X|Y)$ of the features $X$ given the target class $Y$ does not vary between training and test data, and thus the true-positive rate ($tpr$) and false positive rate ($fpr$) of a classifier, which correspond to the distributions $P(c(X)|Y)$, are expected to be identical between training and test data.
-Letting $ppos_{Test}$ denote the predicted prevalence of positives by the \emph{CC} method, we can express this quantity in terms of the true prevalence of positives $pos_{Test}$ and the (mis)classification rates $tpr$ and $fpr$ via
+This is accomplished by exploiting the assumption that the likelihood $P(X|Y)$ of the features $X$ given the class label $Y$ does not vary between training and test data.
+Assuming binary labels, the true positive rate (\emph{tpr}) and false positive rate (\emph{fpr}) of a classifier, which correspond to the probabilities $P(c(X)=1|Y=1)$ and $P(c(X)=1|Y=0)$, respectively, can be expected to be identical between training and test data---see also Appendix \ref{ap:clf_performance}, Equation \ref{eq:tpr_fpr} for formal definitions of these rates.
+Letting $\widehat{pos}_{\text{test}}$ denote the predicted prevalence of positives by the \emph{CC} method, we can express this quantity in terms of the true prevalence of positives $pos_{\text{test}}$ and the (mis)classification rates \emph{tpr} and \emph{fpr} via

-which we can solve for $pos_{Test}$ to obtain the \emph{AC} estimation
+which we can solve for $pos_{\text{test}}$ to obtain the \emph{AC} estimation

-In practice it can occur that the estimate falls out of the feasible interval $[0,1]$, hence in such cases one would have to clip the outcome to the boundary values.
+In practice, it can occur that the estimate falls out of the feasible interval $[0,1]$, hence, in such cases, one would have to clip the outcome to the boundary values.

 Based on that idea, a few variations of the \emph{AC} method have been introduced in the literature, and the following methods will be included in our experiments: